Dimension X

 1950 -1951

 Dimension X was the first science fiction show for adults that really caught on.
 (2,000 Plus started sooner, but wasn't as sophisticated or popular.)
 Dimension X was hosted by Norman Rose.
 His calm and deadly serious voice usually spoke over a slow pounding bass drum, which added a fatalistic air of a death march in the background.
 These stories were not kiddie space shows like Buck Rogers or Flash Gordon.
-They were thoughtful and sometimes down beat stories based on the more serious science fiction found in pulp magazines of the day like Astounding Science Fiction Magazine (which eventually sponsored the show).
+They were thoughtful and sometimes down beat stories based on the more serious science fiction found in pulp magazines of the day, like Astounding Science Fiction Magazine (which eventually sponsored the show).
+Since they were anthology shows with no recurring cast, characters could (and often did) die.
 Classic tales by Ray Bradbury, Kurt Vonnegut, Robert Bloch, and Isaac Asimov were brought to life in the minds of listeners.
-The provided Dimension X and actual advantage to TV or cinema.
-While other shows were loosing audience to the boob tube because people wanted to actually see their favorite characters perform, Hollywood had a long way to go before being able to provide special effects that could compete with the creative imaginations of radio's audience.
-They could build dramatic and comedy sets fine, but TV and film directors would still require a few decades to believably recreate the distant planets, elaborate space ships, and creative monsters that radio made with words, music and sound effects.
-Dimension X employed two and sometimes three sound men, plus an excellent music composer (Albert Berman) to create effective atmosphere for stories that were literally "out of this world."
-The series was originally produced live for the first 13 episodes but was taped for the remaining 37 shows.
-Fortunately, all fifty shows were preserved in good quality for listeners to hear today.
-(Dunning, 200).
-And if that were not enough, Dimension X spun off a sequel of sorts, the equally exciting science fiction anthology series, X Minus One.
+The fantastic worlds sounded great on radio and provided Dimension X an advantage that it wouldn't have had on TV at the time.
+While other shows were losing audiences to the boob tube because people wanted to actually see their favorite characters perform, televsion in the 1950s had a way to go before it was able to provide special effects that could compete with the rich imaginations of radio's audience.
+The visual medium could create dramatic and comedy atmosphere fine, but the technology that was needed to create convincing alien worlds, elaborate space ships, and better monsters would not come around for another decade.
+The extremely elaborate visual effects we see today are made by computer programs that would not even start to emerge for another two decades.
+However, such imaginative aspects in radio shows were easily conjured with words, music and sound effects which allowed for this series to conquer the universe much sooner.

 A scene from one of the especially popular episodes, "Zero Hour," courtesy of Tune In For Terror ©1992.